apache/iceberg/format/spec.md

 Notes:

-1. Decimal scale is fixed and cannot be changed by schema evolution.
-Precision can only be widened.
-2. `time`, `timestamp`, and `timestamptz` values are represented with _microsecond precision_. `timestamp_ns` and `timstamptz_ns` values are represented with _nanosecond precision_.
+1. Timestamp values _without time zone_ represent a date and time of day regardless of zone: the time value is independent of zone adjustments (`2017-11-16 17:10:34` is always retrieved as `2017-11-16 17:10:34`).
-    - Timestamp values _with time zone_ represent a point in time: values are stored as UTC and do not retain a source time zone (`2017-11-16 17:10:34 PST` is stored/retrieved as `2017-11-17 01:10:34 UTC` and these values are considered identical).
+2. Timestamp values _with time zone_ represent a point in time: values are stored as UTC and do not retain a source time zone (`2017-11-16 17:10:34 PST` is stored/retrieved as `2017-11-17 01:10:34 UTC` and these values are considered identical).
-    - Timestamp values _without time zone_ represent a date and time of day regardless of zone: the time value is independent of zone adjustments (`2017-11-16 17:10:34` is always retrieved as `2017-11-16 17:10:34`).
 3. Character strings must be stored as UTF-8 encoded byte arrays.

 For details on how to serialize a schema to JSON, see Appendix C.